Doridian/OpenBambuAPI/cloud-http.md

 ## GET /v1/user-service/my/tasks

-Returns list of tasks, looks like a pretter bare Elasticsearch response.
+Returns list of tasks, looks like a pretty bare Elasticsearch response.

 Can take the optional query parameters `deviceId`, `after` and `limit`.